melanchall/drywetmidi/Docs/articles/tools/Sanitizer.md

 # Sanitizer

-DryWetMIDI provides a tool to clean a MIDI file up removing redundant events and so on – [Sanitizer](xref:Melanchall.DryWetMidi.Tools.Sanitizer).
+DryWetMIDI provides a tool to clean a MIDI file by removing redundant events and so on – [Sanitizer](xref:Melanchall.DryWetMidi.Tools.Sanitizer).
 The process can be run via the [Sanitize](xref:Melanchall.DryWetMidi.Tools.Sanitizer.Sanitize*) extension method:

 ```csharp
 midiFile.Sanitize();